3 Mistakes that Force Employees to Leave

 It’s also not right to expect them to know everything.

-But if you do give them something that is out of their comfort zone, prepare them for it.
+But if you give them something out of their comfort zone, prepare them for it.

 Mentorship is crucial.
-It takes some time for an employee to adjust to the new corporate climate, and you need this immersion to go as smoothly as possible.
+It takes some time for an employee to adjust to the new corporate climate.
+You need this immersion to go as smoothly as possible.
 But it doesn’t mean that you need to stop mentoring your employees as soon as they start feeling comfortable doing their tasks.

 Here, it is also appropriate to talk about corporate education.

-As you start recognizing the capacity of your employees to keep growing as professionals, it is essential that you provide them with access to learning new skills.
+As you start recognizing the capacity of your employees to keep growing as professionals, you must provide them with access to learning new skills.

 7 out of 10 employees say that the availability of corporate training influences their decision to stay with the company.

-74% of employees also say that they aren’t achieving their full potential at work because they lack certain skills.
+74% of employees also say that they aren’t achieving their full potential because they lack certain skills.

 Your task as an employer is to recognize the potential of your employees and provide opportunities to help them live up to this potential.